Working at height in Barking and Dagenham

 The Barking and Dagenham building portfolio

-Walk a sample of Barking and Dagenham roofs across a single inspection week and you see the same pattern of building types repeating.
-On the ground we cover logistics and distribution, manufacturing (historic Ford Dagenham, ongoing engineering), and council estate and schools alongside the wider council, schools, and high-street estate of the area.
-The defining inspection pattern across this mix is anchors that pre-date the current BS EN 795 specifications, fixings into masonry that have weathered against the substrate, and listed-building consent constraints on any replacement specification.
-Each finding is photographed, located on a roof plan, and assessed against the manufacturer’s repair specification — or, where the manufacturer is unknown or the system pre-dates current standards, against the relevant British Standard for the system type.
-The deliverable is a single written compliance pack that satisfies internal H&S review, external insurer scrutiny, and any incoming audit at the same time.
+Walk a sample of Barking and Dagenham roofs across a single inspection week and the same building types keep recurring.
+On the ground we cover logistics and distribution, manufacturing and engineering centred on Ford Dagenham, the borough’s council and schools estate, and the riverside industrial sheds along Dagenham Dock.
+The defining inspection pattern across this mix is mansafe cable line over large warehouse and plant roofs, perimeter and plant-deck guardrail under heavy maintenance traffic, and the marine-air corrosion that attacks every Thames-side fixing and shortens its service life.
+Each defect is photographed, marked to its location on a roof plan, and measured against the manufacturer’s repair specification — and where the maker cannot be traced or the system pre-dates current rules, against the British Standard that governs that system type.
+The result is one written compliance pack that answers internal H&S review, insurer scrutiny, and any incoming audit together.

 Areas of Barking and Dagenham we regularly attend